Windows Store app Development snack: Compress your images!

 JPEG

-It’s crap – use PNG.
-PNG is better quality and for most scenarios is smaller in file size.
-So in both Lab Rat & Treasure Map the first step was to replace all the JPEG images (including assets like store logo) with PNG.
+It’s crap—use PNG instead.
+PNG offers better quality and is generally smaller in file size.
+So in both Lab Rat and Treasure Map, the first step was to replace all the JPEG images (including assets like the store logo) with PNG.

 PNG 32, 24, 16, 8… oh my

-A PNG isn’t PNG – in fact PNG’s can specify the bit depth of each of the channels they support which directly impacts how distinct colours they support.
-They can also allocate a specific bit in the colours to indicate transparency.
-However if you do not need transparency, which in the case for the bulk of Lab Rat & Treasure Map is true, you can save bit for a colour.
+Clipboard03 A PNG isn’t PNG—in fact, PNGs can specify the bit depth of each of the channels they support, which directly impacts how distinct colors they support.
+They can also allocate a specific bit in the colors to indicate transparency.
+However, if you don’t need transparency—which is true for the bulk of Lab Rat and Treasure Map—you can save bits for color.

-Very few images will have all 16 million colours that are needed, so if you identify how many unique colours there are, then you can shrink the bit depth which results in a smaller file.
+Very few images will have all 16 million colors needed, so if you identify how many unique colors there are, you can shrink the bit depth, resulting in a smaller file.
 I did some work on this and found two pretty interesting tools:

-So I ran both Lab Rat & Treasure Map through that and we got a MASSIVE saving in disk.
+So I ran both Lab Rat and Treasure Map through these tools, and we got a massive saving in disk space:

 Summary

-So in summary, use PNG not JPG & make sure you compress your images before you release!
+So in summary: use PNG, not JPG, and make sure you compress your images before you release!